The European market potential for Generation Y tourism

 - Offer millennials good value for money.
 Millennials are price-conscious.

-4. What trends offer opportunities or pose threats in the European Generation Y market?
+4. What trends offer opportunities or pose threats to the European market for millennial travel?

 Bleisure